 Day 6: Relax

 Moving beyond its claim to fame as a historic ski town known for its world-class skiing, Breckenridge is rapidly becoming a wellness and cultural mecca for a variety of palettes.
-With everything from day spas, yoga and Pilates studios, chiropractors, acupuncturists, nutritionists, energy healers, oxygen bars, paint your own pottery and cooking classes, Breckenridge is sure to help you unwind from your fun-filled adventure in any way you could think of.
+With everything from day spas, yoga and Pilates studios, chiropractors, acupuncturists, nutritionists, energy healers, oxygen bars, escape rooms and cooking classes, Breckenridge is sure to help you unwind from your fun-filled adventure in any way you could think of.
 Not to mention a newly renovated Recreation Center, complete with a gymnasium, racquetball court, indoor rock-climbing wall, indoor track, aerobic/dance studios, and an aquatics area featuring lap and leisure pools, the Summit Plummit water slide, coed sauna, steam room, and indoor and outdoor hot tubs is available to visitors for a small daily fee.

 Tips for planning your Ultimate Winter Itinerary